Skip to main content

 4. Verify that you receive the freshly indexed page result

-This final archive contains the main Prisme.ai AI products and is larger than the previous packages.
-The import is complete when you see a log similar to:
+This final group contains the main Prisme.ai AI products and is larger than the previous groups.

-Several new workspaces should appear when you refresh the page after seeing this log.
+Several new workspaces should appear when you refresh the page after the import completes.

 Post-Import Configuration